JetBrains/typescript-go/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Disclaimer
+This project is an unofficial fork maintained by JetBrains.

+"TypeScript" is a trademark of Microsoft Corporation.

+"Go" and the Gopher logo are trademarks of Google LLC.

+All other trademarks and service marks are the property of their respective owners.
+Use of these names is solely for identification and descriptive purposes.
+This project is not affiliated with, endorsed by, or sponsored by Microsoft Corporation, Google LLC, or any other party